MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-strategy-consolidated.md

 ## Introduction

-## Security posture mondernization

 Moving your organization into the cloud adds significant complexity to security, and to be successful in the cloud, your security strategy needs to meet modern challenges inherent to cloud computing.
 In the adoption and operation of a cloud estate, security becomes a necessary consideration in all facets, rather than a separate function that is secondarily involved in certain facets, which can be a common approach for organizations running on-premises technology platforms.
+As you define your cloud adoption strategy, consider the recommendations provided in this article to ensure that security is an integral piece of the strategy and will be built into your cloud adoption plan as you move forward.

+This article is a supporting guide to the [Strategy](../strategy) methodology, offering areas of security optimization that should be considered as you move through that phase in your journey.

+## Security posture mondernization

-Strategy modernization not only involves the adoption of new technologies and new operational practices, it also normally involves a mindset shift across the organization.
+The strategy of security posture modernization not only involves the adoption of new technologies and new operational practices, it also normally involves a mindset shift across the organization.
 New [teams and roles](./refresh-teams-and-roles.md) may need to be filled and existing teams and roles may need to be involved in security in ways that they're unaccustomed to.
 These changes, which can sometimes be monumental for organizations, can be the source of stress and internal conflicts, so it is important to promote healthy, honest, and blame-free communications across the organization throughout the adoption process.

 Refer to the [Define a security strategy](../strategy/define-security-strategy.md) guide for a comprehensive overview of these considerations.